Ceremonial pipe: Varieties and terminology

+Use of the term calumet

 In some historical sources written by colonists, a ceremonial pipe is referred to as a calumet (kal-yə-ˌmet, -mət).
 Calumet is a Norman word (/fr/), first recorded in David Ferrand's La Muse normande around 1625–1655, and used by Norman-French settlers to describe the ceremonial pipes they saw used among the native peoples of the region.
 The settlers initially used the word to refer to the hollow decorated pipe shaft alone while the pipe bowl was a separate ritual object, a "sort of reeds used to make pipes", with a suffix substitution for calumel.
 It corresponds to the French word chalumeau, meaning 'reed' (Modern French also means 'straw', 'blowlamp').
 The Calumets smoked in Catholic conversion rituals first in Illinois and then in Mi'kmaq territory.
 They were elaborately carved and decorated.
 The name of the Calumet Region in Illinois and Indiana may derive from the French term or may have an independent derivation from Potawatomi.
 Likewise, there is a current Umatilla term, čalámat.
+Historian Richard White describes peace pipe rituals as an example of the "middle ground", a set of common practices crafted together by First Nations and French imperialists to bridge (or paper over) cultural distance across New France; as such the practice, though its origin may be found among Canadian First Nations, would have spread westwards alongside French expansion, and with it the French name for the pipe.